-When I completed “The Tram City” painting, the first of a series of retro-travel poster inspired wall art Melbourne, in my bayside studio, the thought of exhibiting hadn’t crossed my mind.
-I was so thrilled to draw inspiration from Melbourne’s city all I wanted to do was put paint to canvas again after relocating back to Melbourne from California.
+When I completed “The Tram City” painting in my bayside studio - the first of a series of retro-travel-poster-inspired wall art prints Melbourne - the thought of exhibiting hadn’t crossed my mind.
+I was so thrilled to draw inspiration from Melbourne’s city all I wanted to do was put paint to canvas and create some cool art designs again after relocating back to Melbourne from California.

 As my painting series progressed, and the body of work grew, so did my love for the city!
 I thought how wonderful it would be to share my work with fellow art lovers, friends, family and Melbourne’s community.
 I set a goal to find the perfect gallery to showcase my paintings.
 Mulbury Gallery, an industrial chic space in Melbourne’s bayside community of Highett, opened their doors in February 2021 for two weeks to host my “Inspired By Melbourne” exhibition.
 This was my debut Melbourne exhibition, and my second exhibition as an artist.

 The exhibition was all about celebrating wall art prints Melbourne, the city, its beauty, culture and history!
 15 retro travel poster inspired oil-on-canvas artworks were created capturing some of Melbourne’s iconic sights and event.
 It was such a joy to see people enjoying my artistic perspective of Melbourne represented in a light hearted painting style and colourful palette!
 With local baristas Gilano Coffee offering complimentary espresso and chocolates to all guests, the room was buzzing with positivity, colourful wall art Melbourne and conversations over coffee, reminiscing life in this great city.
 It really felt like a celebration, and the show vibe was everything I wanted it to be and more!